sabrinadowla14/Item-Catalog/README.md

 - Front-end forms and webpages built with boostrap

 # To run the application:
-- Install the dependency libraries (Flask, sqlalchemy, requests and oauth2client)
+- Install the dependency libraries (Flask, sqlalchemy, requests and oauth2client) by running `pip install -r requirements.txt`
+- Seeding the database: `python database_seed.py` (Sample items and categories can be added there)
 - Run `python project.py`

 # License